loops-wg/gen-info/draft-welzl-loops-gen-info.md

 - target maximum latency increase caused by the operation of LOOPS on this segment
 - maximum retransmission count (*)

-In the data plane, we have forward information (information added to each data packet) and reverse information.
-The latter can be sent in
-separate packets (e.g., Geneve control-only packets {{-geneve}}) and/or piggybacked like the forward information.

 ## Forward Information